SAVE THE DATE

-Disturbance is a new interdisciplinary initiative by The Paseo Project and Del Fuego that brings artists, scientists, and community members together to examine wildfire as both a destabilizing force and a generative ecological process.
-Developed during a pivotal transition year for the organization, Disturbance unfolds as a season-long arc of research, creation, and public engagement, culminating in a community exhibition opening August 28, 2026, and continuing through the fall.
+Disturbance is a new interdisciplinary initiative by The Paseo Project, Del Fuego, and the Forest Stewards Guild, that brings artists, scientists, and community members together to examine wildfire as both a destabilizing force and a generative ecological process.
+With The PASEO Biennial returning in 2027, Disturbance unfolds as this year’s program of research, creation, and public engagement, culminating in a community exhibition opening August 28, 2026, and continuing through the fall.

 Wildfire is rapidly reshaping ecosystems and communities across Northern New Mexico, the Southwest, and beyond.
 Once an integral cycle of renewal, fire has become increasingly destructive due to climate change, forest mismanagement, and expanding human settlement in fire-prone landscapes.
 Disturbance resists simplified narratives of catastrophe, instead inviting artists and audiences to grapple with fire as a complex system—one that holds grief, adaptation, resilience, and transformation in tension.